rstacruz/arch-installer/README.md

 ## Limitations

-The installer is best suited for modern desktops.
+- The installer is best suited for modern desktops.
 Only GPT disks and UEFI boot are fully-supported.
 (Legacy MBR setups are okay, too, but you'll have to partition/format/mount it manually.)

+- Swap partitions aren't automatically handled.
+(You can enable automatic swapfile management via systemd-swap, which I personally prefer.)

 ## Is it safe?